Case Study 6: HomeNest Property Group - Scenario Paper

 - Tenants see only their own unit, lease, and maintenance history - never another tenant’s data

-- Maintenance request satisfaction survey automatically sent after each completed work order
+- Maintenance request satisfaction survey automatically sent after each completed work order, with results visible on regional manager dashboards

 - Self-service portal for 300 property owners: view portfolio performance, occupancy rates, financial summaries, and maintenance costs